mistycheney/MouseBrainAtlas/doc/UserGuide.md

 ## Specify cropping

-Cropping of the images is desired to focus computation only on the brainstem part.
+Cropping of the images is desired to focus computation only on the region of interest.

-Draw a 2-D crop box on top of the aligned stack, that contains only the brain region of interest.
+Select "Show cropbox".
+Draw a 2-D crop box.

-Set the first section and the last section that contains only the brain region of interest.
-These together with the 2-D crop box define a 3-D ROI for the reconstructed specimen volume.
-The cropbox coordinates and the two section limits are stored in file `<stack>_alignedTo_<anchorImageName>_cropbox.txt`.
+Also set the first section and the last section.

 Make sure the following items are generated under `DATA_DIR/<stack>`:
-- `<stack>_alignedTo_<anchorImageName>_cropbox.txt`
+- `<stack>_alignedTo_<anchorImageName>_cropbox.txt`.
+This file contains one line (xmin, xmax, ymin, ymax, sec_min, sec_max).

 Run
 `$ crop.py <stack>`